ABOUT TRAVIS COUNTY MEDICAL ALLIANCE

 1983-88 Programs for child abuse and teen pregnancy were established.

-1986-87 TCMSA raised more than $20,000 for the new Children’s Hospital of Austin (Brackenridge).
+1986-87 TCMA raised more than $20,000 for the new Children’s Hospital of Austin (Brackenridge).
 The Fashion-Show Gala, Dinner Dance Benefit, became the major source of philanthropic fund-raising for the Auxiliary.

 1990-91 The Auxiliary gave a $25,000 Presidential Endowed Scholarship to the University of Texas School of Nursing.
 The Auxiliary gave Austin Community College a $10,000 endowed scholarship for their School of Nursing.
 This was the first endowed scholarship Austin Community College had ever received.
 Monies were also designated for AIDS awareness and breast cancer education.